 Fenugreek (Leaves) in Eshkeneh

-Otherwise, if you can get your hands on dried fenugreek leaves (what the Indians call kasuri methi) from an Indian/Middle Eastern grocer, that will work too.
+Otherwise, if you can get your hands on dried fenugreek leaves (what the South Asians call kasuri methi) from an Indian/Middle Eastern grocer, that will work too.

-- 1 large handful fresh fenugreek leaves = 2 Tbsp dried fenugreek.
+- 1 large handful fresh fenugreek leaves = 2 Tbsp dried fenugreek leaves.

 - No leaves at all?
 Get yourself some fenugreek seeds, lightly crush them and add to the recipe along with the turmeric.

 1 large handful fresh leaves = 1/2 tsp fenugreek seeds.

 Then, add 2 handfuls of spinach, all chopped up, as the green.